 - The text can have a maximum length set as the number of words or characters.
 You can also allow only specific types of text formatting.
-This way you can prevent editors, for example, from using H1 headings or links.
-Text can be allowed or forbidden for editors.
+This way you can prevent content creators, for example, from using H1 headings or links.
+Text can be allowed or forbidden.

-- Images within the element can be limited in their maximum size (in kB or MB), image height (maximum, minimum, or exact number in px), and image width (maximum, minimum, or exact number in px).
+- Images within the element can be limited in their maximum size (in kB, MB, or GB) and height and width (maximum, minimum, or exact number in px).
 By limiting the image types to Adjustable images, you can restrict image formats to only jpg, png, gif, and webp.
 These image types support image transformation via the Delivery API.
-Images can be allowed or forbidden for editors.
+Images can be allowed or forbidden.

 - Components and linked items within the element can be limited to certain content types.
 Components and linked items can be allowed or forbidden.

-- Asset elements can have limits in the number of assets (maximum, minimum, or exact number) and maximum size (in kB or MB).
-You can set limits for images within the element in terms of their height (maximum, minimum, or exact number in px) and width (maximum, minimum, or exact number in px).
+- Asset elements can have limits in the number of assets (maximum, minimum, or exact number) and maximum size (in kB, MB, or GB).
+You can set limits for images within the element in terms of their height and width (maximum, minimum, or exact number in px).
 By limiting the file types to Adjustable images, you can restrict formats to only jpg, png, gif, and webp.
 These image types support image transformation via the Delivery API.

 - Linked items elements can have limits in the number of items that can be added (maximum, minimum, or exact number) and the specific content types that can be added.